pm012/HW6WEBSQL/README.md

 Fill the resulting database with random data (~30-50 students, 3 groups, 5-8 subjects, 3-5 teachers, up to 20 grades for each student in all subjects).

-Use the Faker pack to fill.
+Use the Faker pack to fill the database.

 Make the following selections from the obtained database: